jonnew/Oat/README.md

 - [ ] Travis CI
     - Get it building using the improvements to CMake stated in last TODO item
 - [ ] Dealing with dropped frames
+	- _Point grey specific_
     - Right now, I poll the camera for frames.
 This is fine for a file, but not necessarily for a physical camera whose acquisitions is governed by an external, asynchronous clock
     - Instead of polling, I need an event driven frame server.
 In the case of a dropped frame, the server __must__ increment the sample number, even if it does not serve the frame, to prevent offsets from occurring.
+- [ ] Dealing with corrupt data transmissions
+	- _Point grey specific_
+    - I want to enable the hardware-based onboard frame buffer
+	- I want to be able to re-transmit frames in the case that a corrupt frame is detected

 #### Connecting to point-grey PGE camera in Linux
 - First you must assign your camera a static IP address.